Air test final results:

 This spring, went to Post Stanley Beach to see just how deep the current version land unit would actually detect, using the 10.5” search coil.
 It was off season, didn't expect to find much.
 Found a few coins and a sterling ear stud.
 There were targets so deep I gave up digging.
 I did find a car tire as well.
 Spent the last hour depth testing using a $1.00 coin and my 14kt gold wedding band.
 Results for the gold ring, a clear signal at 9” deep.
 At 10” signal strength started to taper off.
 At 14” deep, the signal was barely audible.
 More than happy with this PI as a gold hunting detector.
 Coins and silver jewelry found will be a bonus.

-The Final version of my PI has been named "Mirage PI" (MPI).
+I eventually gave my PI a name: "Mirage PI" (MPI).
 The land version sports 5 external controls, Frequency, Threshold, Pulse Delay, SAT and Gain.
 Pinpoint and on/off toggle switches.
 Headphone jack and micro piezo speaker.
 Search coils are fully shielded and Marine grade UV resistant search coil cable is being used.
 Control box is a compact aluminum enclosure shielding the PCB from EMI.

 Rechargeable 4500mah Lithium-ion battery enclosed in its own enclosure mounted under the arm rest.
 Everything is attached to a White's 3 piece s-handle set up.